my1396/Econ-Study/_posts/2024-01-20-Insert-Images.md

 `baseurl` is set in the `_config.yml`, it is the name of sub-directory the site is served from.
-E.g., `https://my1396.github.io/Econ-Study/2023/10/03/HTML.html`,
+E.g., for the following url `https://my1396.github.io/Econ-Study/2023/10/03/HTML.html`,

 - url is `https://my1396.github.io`;
 - baseurl is `/Econ-Study`;